Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Accuracy Tests

+To investigate and quantify differences in accuracy and performance between the integrators, first, we followed a fiducial halo sampled with $10^5$ particles for $40$ dynamical times at $r_\mathrm{s}$, $t_\mathrm{dyn}$.

-Now we consider a more meaningful comparison, assuming instead an energy conservation threshold of $10^{-7}$, that implies using different accuracy $\eta$ parameters for HamSp ($\eta_{HamSp} =0.003$) and AKDK ($\eta_{AKDK} = 0.001$), both constrained to $6$ step rungs.
-We followed the fiducial halo sampled with $10^5$ particles for $40$ dynamical times at the characteristic radius $r_\mathrm{s}$, $t_\mathrm{dyn}$.
-Figure \ref{fig:HA_ener_big} shows the result of such tests.
+Because our implementations of AKDK and HHS have different time-step function, a meaningful comparison is to assume an energy conservation threshold, which implies using distinct accuracy parameters for both integrators.
+For the first test, we considered a $10^{-7}$ threshold and accuracy parameters $\eta_\mathrm{FF} =0.003$ and $\eta_\mathrm{accel} = 0.01$ for HHS and AKDK, respectively, both constrained to $6$ time-step rungs.
+Figure \ref{fig:HA_ener_big} shows the result of these tests.
 The upper left panel shows the energy error.
-The LeapF integrator (red) fluctuates and HamSp (black) stays very close during the first $20\,t_\mathrm{dyn}$, afterwards it shows a small drift suggesting that may be approximately reversible, AKDK drifted almost linearly and after $20\,t_\mathrm{dyn}$ it slightly flattens.
-We decided to consider a complementary test, we delayed one time step the construction and update of the time step hierarchy in HamSp, denoted by HamSp-sTSS, it represents a computational overhead with respect to AKDK, such an action results in important savings in computation time.
-The result is represented by the yellow line.
-The accuracy is as we can expect lower but it quite resembles the AKDK behaviour.
+HHS (black) stays very close to Leapfrog (red) during the first $20\,t_\mathrm{dyn}$, afterwards it shows a small drift.
+AKDK (blue) drifted almost linearly and after $20\,t_\mathrm{dyn}$ it slightly flattens.
+Because the main computational overhead of HHS over AKDK comes from building and update the time-step hierarchy in HHS, we decided to explore experiments where we delayed such an update, and denoted by HHS-sTSS.
+We observed that such an action results in important savings in computational time (yellow line).
+The energy accuracy test is lower but acceptable for a collisionless simulation and it is faster; in addition linear and angular momentum are preserved to machine precision.